mwhite4/MADpatterns/README.md

 # MADpatterns
 [![DOI](https://zenodo.org/badge/72135256.svg)](https://zenodo.org/badge/latestdoi/72135256)

-N.B.An updated version to comply with our new paper Wang et. al. (2017).
-Inefficient Crossover Maturation Underlies Elevated Aneuploidy in Human Female Meiosis; Cell, will be available shortly.

 ##Description

 **MADpatterns** is a tool to **M**odel and **A**nalyze  1**D** **patterns** using the software MATLAB, that was developed in the lab of Prof. Nancy Kleckner at Harvard University